 - They can help balance both the healthy and unhealthy bacteria to keep your digestive system working optimally.

-Lactobacillus, which is the most common, is usually found in dairy products and is most prevalent in fermented foods such as yogurt.
-Different strains can help with diarrhea and help people who are lactose-intolerant.
+Lactobacillus, which is the most common, is usually found in dairy products.
+This probiotic is most prevalent in fermented foods such as yogurt.
+Different strains can help with diarrhea and helps people who are lactose-intolerant.

 The other type of probiotic group is known as bifidobacterium.
 It is also prevalent in some dairy products.
 According to research and many medical professionals, it may help ease the symptoms of irritable bowel syndrome, also known as IBS.